USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 Benchmarking refers to a simulation that is used to verify that the software is installed correctly.
 Benchmarking CMAQ is recommended in the following circumstances:
 - Installation by a new user
-- Installation on a new server     f
+- Installation on a new server
 - Following kernel upgrades
 - Following Fortran/C compiler upgrades
 - Following netCDF or I/O API library upgrades